Second Amendment rally in St. Paul

 We have had family in town this past week.
-Yesterday I gave South American nephew my tour of the Twin Cities, more or less as sketched out in “Welcome to the Twin Cities!”
-My current version of the tour begins at the recently restored state capitol building in St. Paul and ends in Little Mogadishu on the other side of the river in Minneapolis.
+Yesterday I gave my South American nephew the tour of the Twin Cities that I sketched out in “Welcome to the Twin Cities!”
+My current version of the tour begins at the beautifully restored state capitol building in St. Paul and ends in Little Mogadishu on the other side of the river in Minneapolis.

 As we started out yesterday, my relative spotted the demonstration in progress on the steps of the State Capitol.
 It looked like it could have been an old-fashioned Tea Party group, but when we approached and asked, we discovered that it was a rally supporting our Second Amendment rights.
 When I stopped my car on the street to ask what it was all about, the demonstrators couldn’t have been nicer.